 Learn@Illinois Moodle - Blackboard Collaborate Ultra Activity (Updated)

-Blackboard Collaborate Ultra is a tool that allows for students and instructors to use audio, video, chat, and file sharing (PowerPoint, whiteboard, web-tours) to hold live online meetings, lectures, and discussions.
+Learn how to use Blackboard Collaborate Ultra.
+It is a tool that allows for students and instructors to use audio, video, chat, and file sharing (PowerPoint, whiteboard, web-tours) to hold live online meetings, lectures, and discussions.

 For a permanent link to this information, please use: http://go.illinois.edu/MoodleCollaborateUltraNew